God Is In The Details—Or Should Be

 Stated another way: Are your words professing to be a Christian to be viewed with the same disregard you give to your sworn oaths?
 How can you expect anyone to respect, accept, or believe any of the words you say—including stating you are a “Christian”—if you are not even willing to follow through on your oath to God when you say those words?

 The President’s Words Matter

 Words—especially those spoken by all elected government officials—should be taken seriously and should be scrutinized.
-This should be the case—especially at it relates to the words of the highest elected official in the United States—the president.
+This should be the case—especially as it relates to the words of the highest elected official in the United States—the president.

 CNBC, Forbes, and other news outlets have reported correlations between the stock market and Trump’s tweeting.
 The country of North Korea, with which the US finds itself in a tentative, fluid, and prickly relationship, labeled Trump a “heedless and erratic old man.”

-I am equally as uncomfortable with these type of statements from both countries: statements from the leadership of a country whose nuclear weapons program is being ratcheted up—and with whom we have a dangerously precarious relationship with, at best.
+I am equally as uncomfortable with these types of statements from both countries: statements from the leadership of a country whose nuclear weapons program is being ratcheted up—and with whom we have a dangerously precarious relationship with, at best.
 The other part of my uncomfortable equation: having a “heedless and erratic old man” (and not a self-proclaimed “stable mental genius”) in charge of our nuclear capabilities and response.